WHO WE ARE

 The Rev. Dr. Richard Burden was called as Rector of All Saints Parish in 2014.
 Born and raised in Colorado, Richard received a BA in Theatre Arts from Colorado State University, an MA from the University of Colorado at Denver and a PhD from the University of Chicago, where he studied Christian conversion in early 20th century China.
 He began his first career as a bookseller working at the Tattered Cover in Denver, and after a journey through academia he discerned a call to ordained ministry which led him to the Church Divinity School of the Pacific, in Berkeley, CA.

-Richard was ordained in 2009 and was first called to the Episcopal Diocese of Lexington to serve as Priest in Charge, and also to help develop a groundbreaking program of leadership and congregational development known as The Network for Pastoral Leadership.
+Richard was ordained in 2009 and was first called to the Episcopal Diocese of Lexington.
 In 2013, he began to sense God calling him in a new direction, this time to New England.
-He is a Fellow of the Beatitudes Society.
 He says, “I went into ordained ministry because I wanted to be a catalyst for individuals and communities to become the people that God needs them to be and to do the work God so urgently needs them to do.”

 With his spouse Monica he is also a parent to two school aged children.
-He tweets (very inconsistently) @revburden, and loves to spend his down time hanging out with his family or at the Coolidge Corner Theatre, the MFA, or Fenway Park.
+He tweets (very inconsistently) @revburden, and loves to spend his down time hanging out with his family or at the Coolidge Corner Theatre, the MFA, the library, or a local independent bookstore.

 The Rev. Anoma Abeyaratne